 All NYC voters can vote by mail

-Next Election: Special Election for New York City Council District 24 (Queens) on February 2nd.
-Learn more here.
+Next Election: Special Elections for New York City Council Districts 11 and 15 in the Bronx on March 23rd.
+Learn more.

 There are several ways to request your ballot:

 - Email request form to Apply4Absentee@boe.nyc (PDF of completed, signed request form)

 - Mail request form to your local borough office